pendyurinandrey/transformer-service/README.md

 * The service will be wrapped in Docker.
 The Docker image will not be published to any public registry.
 * The solution will be published to a public GitHub repository.
 I’ll not disclose the task file or the name of the Incode company.
 * The solution will be licensed under GPLv3.

-# How to run in Docker
-* Install Java 21 (the solution was tested on Amazon Corretto)
-* Build `./mvnw package k8s:build`
-* Run `docker run transformer-service:0.0.1-SNAPSHOT`